matthiasbruns/android-dagger2-tutorial/README.md

 * Dagger 2 [https://github.com/google/dagger](https://github.com/google/dagger)

-We create two productFlavors which we use later to show, how Dagger can improve injection based on external settings.
+Create two productFlavors which we'll use later to show, how Dagger can improve injection based on external settings.

 ````groovy